-Located very close to the German border, Echternach Lake Town makes for an excellent day trip from Luxembourg city.
-It is only 30 minutes away from the Luxembourg city.
+Located very close to the German border, Echternach Lake Town makes for an excellent day trip from Luxembourg City.
+It is only 30 minutes away from Luxembourg City.

-There are tons of museums and Roman villas located at the Echternach Town.
+There are tons of museums and Roman villas located in Echternach Town.
 A MUST visit for history lovers.
-Buses are available from Luxembourg city to visit Echternach Town.
+Buses are available from Luxembourg City to visit Echternach Town.
 Direct bus from 110 or 111 to reach Echternach.

 Clervaux – Extend your one day in Luxembourg itinerary

 Clervaux is a quaint little town in Luxembourg filled with castles, churches, and monasteries.
 Clervaux is located about an hour’s drive away from Luxembourg.
 You can either drive or take the bus to reach there.

 Vianden – Most Popular Day trip from Luxembourg City